freeCodeCamp/guide/src/pages/articles/python/python-hexx-function/index.md

 ---
 title: Python Hexx Function
 ---
-`hex(x)` is a built-in function in Python 3 to convert an integer number to a lowercase [hexadecimal](https://www.mathsisfun.com/hexadecimals.html) string prefixed with “0x”.
+`hex(x)` is a built-in function in Python 3 to convert an integer number to a lowercase <a href='https://www.mathsisfun.com/hexadecimals.html' target='_blank' rel='nofollow'>hexadecimal</a> string prefixed with “0x”.

 ## Argument